school-interview/school-interview-system/backend/README.md

-# School Interview: Banckend Application
+# School Interview: Backend Application

 This is the backend application for school interview system.